 48. Will I be able to charge batteries and my cell phone?

 There are locations in Yosemite Valley, Wawona, and Tuolumne Meadows where volunteers can charge batteries and cell phones while they work.
+Solar chargers and battery packs are recommended.

 49. Will I have wireless Internet access?